Under Armour (NYSE:UAA) Releases FY 2023 Earnings Guidance

-Under Armour (NYSE:UAA – Get Rating) issued an update on its FY 2023 earnings guidance on Monday morning.
+Under Armour (NYSE:UAA – Get Rating) updated its FY 2023 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $0.63-$0.68 for the period, compared to the consensus estimate of $0.83.
 The company issued revenue guidance of $5.99 billion-$6.10 billion, compared to the consensus revenue estimate of $6.12 billion.

+A number of research analysts recently weighed in on the company.
+B. Riley dropped their price objective on Under Armour from $18.00 to $11.00 in a report on Monday, May 9th.
+Citigroup downgraded Under Armour from a buy rating to a neutral rating and decreased their target price for the stock from $19.00 to $10.00 in a research report on Monday.
+Wells Fargo & Company decreased their target price on Under Armour from $30.00 to $28.00 and set an overweight rating on the stock in a research report on Tuesday, April 5th.
+William Blair downgraded Under Armour to a hold rating in a research report on Thursday, May 19th.
+Finally, BTIG Research upgraded Under Armour from a sell rating to a neutral rating in a research report on Friday, February 25th.
+Fifteen investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of Hold and a consensus target price of $20.54.

 Under Armour Company Profile (Get Rating)